The results of the 2019 Quebec Memory Championship are finally up.

 - Jean Béland and Valérie Grenon are almost tied for first place in the advanced section, but Jean won and therefore earned the title of “Champion de la mémoire du Québec”.
 Jean managed to memorize 180 digits in 10 minutes.
 Valérie no less than 45 names in 5 minutes.
 Both of them also did 52 cards in 5 minutes or less.

-- Livan Grijalva travelled all the way from New York to participate in the open section.
-He managed to memorize a full deck of cards in 37 seconds!
+- L. G. in the open section managed to memorize a full deck of cards in 37 seconds!
 Wow!
 He’s the one who managed to achieve the best results overall.
 The fact that he isn’t a resident of the province is the only reason why he cannot be declared the Quebec memory champion.

 - In the regular section, Cat